Horace Silver: 1950–55

-Silver's break came in 1950, when his trio backed saxophonist Stan Getz at a club in Hartford: Getz liked Silver's band and recruited them to tour with him.
+Silver's break came in 1950, when his trio backed saxophonist Stan Getz at a club in Hartford – Getz liked Silver's band and recruited them to tour with him.
 The saxophonist also gave Silver his recording debut, in December 1950, for a quartet date.
 After about a year, Silver was replaced as pianist in Getz's band and he moved to New York City.
 There, working as a freelance, he quickly built a reputation, based on his compositions and bluesy playing.
 He worked for short periods with tenor saxophonists Lester Young and Coleman Hawkins, before meeting altoist Lou Donaldson, with whom he developed his bebop understanding.
-Donaldson made his first recording on Blue Note Records in 1952, with Silver on piano, Gene Ramey on bass and Art Taylor on drums.
+Donaldson made his first recording on Blue Note Records in 1952, with Silver on piano, Gene Ramey on bass, and Art Taylor on drums.
 Later that year, another Blue Note quartet session was booked for Donaldson, with Art Blakey replacing Taylor, but the saxophonist withdrew and producer–owner Alfred Lion offered Silver the studio time for a trio recording.
 Most of the tracks recorded at it were Silver originals, and he went on to stay with Blue Note as a leader for the following 28 years.

 Silver was also busy recording as a sideman.
-In 1953, he was pianist on sessions led by Sonny Stitt, Howard McGhee, and Al Cohn, and, the following year, he played on albums by Art Farmer, Miles Davis, Milt Jackson and others.
-Silver won the Down Beat critics' new star award for piano players in 1954, and appeared at the first Newport Jazz Festival, substituting for John Lewis in the Modern Jazz Quartet.
-Silver's early 1950s recordings demonstrate that Powell was a major pianistic influence, but this had waned by the middle of the decade.
+In 1953, he was pianist on sessions led by Sonny Stitt, Howard McGhee, and Al Cohn, and, the following year, he played on albums by Art Farmer, Miles Davis, Milt Jackson, and others.
+Silver won the DownBeat critics' New Star award for piano players in 1954 and appeared at the first Newport Jazz Festival, substituting for John Lewis in the Modern Jazz Quartet.
+Silver's early 1950s recordings demonstrate that Bud Powell was a major pianistic influence, but this had waned by the middle of the decade.

 In New York, Silver and Blakey co-founded the Jazz Messengers, a cooperatively-run group that initially recorded under various leaders and names.
-Their first two studio recordings, with Hank Mobley on tenor saxophone, Kenny Dorham on trumpet, and Doug Watkins on bass, were made in late 1954 and early 1955 and were released as two 10-inch albums under Silver's name, then soon thereafter as the 12-inch Horace Silver and the Jazz Messengers.
+Their first two studio recordings, with tenor saxophonist Hank Mobley, trumpeter Kenny Dorham, and bassist Doug Watkins, were made in late 1954 and early 1955 and were released as two 10-inch albums under Silver's name, then soon thereafter as the 12-inch Horace Silver and the Jazz Messengers.
 This album contained Silver's first hit, "The Preacher".
 Unusually in Silver's career, recordings of concert performances were also released at this time, involving quintets at Birdland (1954) and the Café Bohemia (1955).
 This set of studio and concert recordings was pivotal in the development and defining of hard bop, which combined elements of blues, gospel, and R&B, with bebop-based harmony and rhythm.
-The new, funky hard bop was commercially popular, and helped to establish Blue Note as a successful business.
+The new, funky hard bop was commercially popular and helped to establish Blue Note as a successful business.